How can we help you?

 We have a discussion, we maybe read something brief that helps explain what the couple is experiencing, we do practical skill-building, and often add communication exercises that the couple does in session.
 Couples therapy is a safe, supportive, and non-judgmental place to learn and explore the places a couple gets stuck, typically leaving the office with practical tools to implement at home to immediately enact positive change.

-If your partner won't go to counseling it might be helpful to go without them.
+If your partner won't attend counseling with you then it might be helpful to go without them.

 Couples Counseling for One